Left Arrow

 After laying the groundwork, the audit team crafts questionnaires, interviews stakeholders, and assesses user personas.
 Valuable insights are gathered regarding user behaviour, system utilisation, and feedback.
 This information is meticulously summarised and presented for in-depth discussions and exploration.

 Want to ensure you get great, usable feedback?
-See our guide on how to do customer interviews and customer journey mapping to anticipate needs.
+See our guide on how to do customer interviews and customer journey mapping to anticipate needs, then discover how to optimise your UX for customer satisfaction.

 4. Data & analyses